Skip to main content

 Allison Schmidt

 Allison completed her B.S. in Plant Science at the University of Florida in 2020 and conducted research on the effects of collaborative workshops on the curricula of high school science educators.
 Since joining the lab in 2021, first as an OPS, she has measured soil health and nutrient cycling indicators for various projects.
 Her current research interests include utilizing cover crops for soil nutrient management in sustainable crop production.
-For her M.S. thesis, Allison will evaluate fertilizer and sunn hemp cover crops as potential N additions in organic vegetable crop systems.
+For her M.S. thesis, Allison evaluated fertilizer and sunn hemp cover crops as potential N additions in organic vegetable crop systems.
 Her goal is to determine the role of cover crops on soil fertility and crop development in Florida.
+Allison earned her M.S. in 2024.

 Spring 2019 Crew